 It literally reads, "One Day, One Good (Deed)".

-This Japanese phrase can be translated as "live for the day," "live for the moment," "seize the day," or "make the most of the present."
-You can think of this as the Japanese version of "Carpe Diem."
+今を生きる is a Japanese phrase that can be translated as "live for the day", "live for the moment", "seize the day", or "make the most of the present".

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.

-This Japanese proverb is really about missing someone.
+一日千秋 is a Japanese and Chinese proverb about missing someone.

 一日千秋 is often used to express how hard it is to wait for someone's return, or to be away from someone.

-If we break down this Ichijitsusenshuu Kanji one-by-one, we get:
+If you break down the characters one-by-one, we get:

 一 = one / a